Welcome to 4-H!

 - Step 2: Complete Criminal Background Check* (information will be sent via email to all new potential volunteers once a person has enrolled)

-- Step 3: Complete Volunteer Training Modules:
+- Step 3: Complete the Volunteer Training Module

 *A background records check for arrest and conviction records will be completed every two (2) years for continuing 4-H volunteer leaders.